 There is a very broad but finite set of skills and behaviors that naturally align with each Perceptual Style.
 Realistically, you will never master all of the potential that is available to you, not because you don’t want to, but because there’s so much to choose from!

 The alignment between skills and behaviors with Perceptual Style exists because people naturally see the things associated with their Perceptual Style and those things are easy for them to grasp, understand and use.

 None of us has the luxury of only developing our natural skills.
 Everyone also develops acquired skills – those skills that are not aligned with their Perceptual Style but are necessary for their survival.
-This are things we learn to do because they must be done either because our parents or teachers or others in authority tell us we must do them or because there’s literally non one else in our circle of friends and family that can and someone has to step up.
+These are things we learn to do because they must be done either because our parents, teachers, or others in authority tell us we must do them or because there’s literally no one else in our circle of friends and family that can and someone has to step up.

 Early markers of natural and acquired skills are the joy and the resistance that young children express towards specific activities.
 Think back on your own childhood – the things you loved doing and the things you tried to avoid.
 Many of those preferences and avoidances are with you today because of your Perceptual Style.

 Principle #6: People develop Preferences for Interaction with others over the course of their early life experiences.

 Preferences for Interaction are just that, how we prefer to interact with other people and with ourselves.

 Preferences for Interaction fall into three distinct categories – Transactions, Operations, and Resources – and each of us has equal capacity for the behaviors associated with all three.
 In fact you use behaviors and skills from each category every day: